BryantLiang/Portfolio/README.md

 </p>
 -->

 Welcome to my portfolio!
-I'm a UCLA grad in Cognitive Science with a minor in Anthropology, drawn to understanding people through research and turning insights into meaningful outcomes and creative solutions.
+I graduated UCLA in 2023 with a degree in Cognitive Science with a minor in Anthropology, and I am drawn to understanding people through research and turning insights into meaningful outcomes and creative solutions.

 Below are a few projects spanning UX research, product design, and ethnographic fieldwork.